-The GEAR UP SMART Camp will be held at Ramsay High School from June 4th-15th, Monday-Friday from 8:00 AM - 3:00 PM.
+Dates for the 2019 GEAR UP SMART Camp TBA.
+It will be held at Ramsay High School Monday-Friday from 8:00 AM - 3:00 PM

 Outreach programs are available to the community through local schools and other youth-serving sites.
 Our trained educators provide age-appropriate classes designed to reduce risky behaviors, encourage positive life choices, and increase youth chances for success.
 We utilize research-based curricula, and some programs are available in Spanish.
 Program areas include: Health & Wellness, Life Skills Development, Job Readiness, Economic Literacy, Hispanic Initiative, and Preventing Adolescent Pregnancy.